-CBE acts where global development and Christian belief intersect.
-That’s because we, along with NGOs around the world, understand that gender equality is not attainable without addressing underlying cultural and faith-based beliefs that devalue and disempower women and girls, making them vulnerable to abuse.
+CBE acts where humanitarian work and Christian belief intersect.
+Beside NGOs around the world, CBE understands that gender equality—empowering women and men to share authority and responsibility for their families and communities—spurs economic and social development and improves the quality of life for everyone.
+Yet gender equality is not attainable without addressing underlying cultural and faith-based beliefs that devalue and disempower women and girls, and make them vulnerable to abuse.

 Please stand with CBE beside these dedicated African leaders!